AlexeyRaga/alexeyraga.github.io/_posts/2015-09-28-purescript-react-electron.md

 ### The example
 So I decided to build one :) The full source code can be found [on GitHub](https://goo.gl/hf73sp) and below I explain how it works.

 As I said, I wanted to build something working but yet short (~100 lines of code) and simple.
-It is a React application, so it should show how to create react components in PureScript and how to make them interact with each other.
+It is a React application, so it should show how to create react components in PureScript and how to make them to interact with each other.

 I ended up building a very simple stock viewer: